Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/01-How background jobs work.md

 We also want to know the value of a job's attribute when it changes.
 For example, in the stirring job, we'd like to know what the _actual_ RPM is.
 This can't be edited externally (it's a measured value...), but we want the value available for other jobs to use, for the web interface to display, or to sink it into a database.

-These two tasks, updating attributes and reading attributes in real-time, are so common that we've wrapped the logic into the parent `BackgroundJob` class, and allow job authors to tell us what they wish to update and/or read.
+These two tasks, updating attributes and reading attributes in real-time, are so common that we've wrapped the logic into the parent `BackgroundJob` class, and allow job authors to tell us what attributes they wish to update and/or read.

 In the class definition, the attribute `published_settings` defines which class attributes they would like to track.
 For example, the job responsible for stirring looks like: